rollkit/docs/docs/docs/specs.md

 ### ABCI Client

-This document provides an overview on how to implement Cosmos-SDK based Rollup chains.
-It goes into detail about how these chains can be built using Celestia as a Data Availability (DA) and Consensus Layer.
+This document provides an overview how these chains can be built using Celestia as a Data Availability (DA) and Co on how to implement Cosmos-SDK based Rollup chains.
+It goes into detail aboutnsensus Layer.
 At the same time we try to keep the high level API general enough such that developers can choose alternative DA and Consensus Layers (e.g. Ethereum, the Cosmos Hub).